GoWebMe2020/GoWebMe2020/README.md

 <br>

 # Hobbies<a name="hob"></a>
 Since I started coding, I do enjoy sometimes practicing different methods and techiniques of development.
 In the summer months I also enjoy being outdoors.
 I have spent a lot of time around wildlife and camping.
 From time-to-time I also find myself lost online in an imaginary world.
-And, every chance I get, I ejnoy with friends and family.
+And, every chance I get, I enjoy a good day or night out with friends and family.

 <br>